-- Honour Roll (must achieve at least a 'B' letter grade in top 7 of 8 courses). - Honours with Distinction (must achieve an 'A' letter grade in top 7 of 8 courses) - Super G ("G" in every class, on final reports of first and second semester) - Top Student in each course over the year
+- Honour Roll (must achieve at least a 'B' letter grade in top 7 of 8 courses). - Honours with Distinction (must achieve an 'A' letter grade in top 7 of 8 courses) - Super G ("G" work habit in every class, on final reports of first semester and mid-term formal report)

+Top Student in each course over the year

-Department awards
+- Department awards

 - Outstanding Student

-- · Teacher's Pride
+- Teacher's Pride

 - Outside of School outstanding achievements by students in Math contests, Science contests, etc.